Hillsong Church: Resignations of senior pastors

 In March 2022, Brian Houston resigned his position as global senior pastor after an internal investigation into his misconduct began.
 It was reported that in both 2013 and 2019 he had engaged in inappropriate behaviour with women connected to the church.

 Hillsong Dallas pastor Reed Bogard resigned in January 2021, two weeks before an internal investigation found that he had been accused of raping a female junior colleague while serving at Hillsong New York City.
 According to the report, the married Bogard had been having an affair with the colleague between 2013 and 2014, and Hillsong Australia had been aware of the affair in the second half of 2014 but had declined to take action.
 Hillsong paused the Dallas campus in April 2021 following Bogard's resignation.

 On 24 March 2022, Sam Collier, the lead pastor of Hillsong Atlanta, established less than a year earlier, resigned, citing the ongoing scandals and allegations towards senior figures in Hillsong church.
 Collier was the first African-American pastor to lead a Hillsong church.
 He announced plans to establish his own church.

 In late March 2022, Hillsong Phoenix lead pastor, Terry Crist, announced that his church would be leaving the Hillsong global network, citing a loss of confidence in Hillsong's Global Board leadership in the wake of the resignation of founder Houston.

 As of 6 April 2022, nine Hillsong branches in the US had separated from the church since the revelations about Houston.

+On 10 May 2023, Houston's daughter Laura Toggs and her husband Peter Toganivalu, founders and global pastors of youth ministry group Hillsong Young & Free, announced to the church that they were leaving Hillsong, citing that they were called by God elsewhere.

+Several worship leaders from Hillsong have since departed the church, including Toggs, Brooke Ligertwood, Taya Gaukrodger, and Benjamin William Hastings.

 Property acquisition

 An investigative report on ABC TV's 7.30 program on 6 April 2022 revealed that Hillsong had acquired many properties that had been hidden behind a web of entities across the world.
 It had done this in part by assuming financial control over other churches, starting with Garden City Church in 2009, which later transferred over 12 properties in Brisbane to one of the Hillsong charities, with no transfer of money.
 It has also taken control of the finances of at least one church in Sydney, which has since broken away.
-It took over Hillsong Kiev in 2014, coercing its then pastors to hand over assets and leave Hillsong.
-An investigator from the Trinity Foundation in Dallas found that Hillsong owned at least three condominiums in New York City, a $US3.5-million home in California and 31 properties in Arizona, expected to be worth a total of US$40 million by 2023.
+It took over Hillsong Kyiv in 2014, coercing its then pastors to hand over assets and leave Hillsong.
+An investigator from the Trinity Foundation in Dallas found that Hillsong owned at least three condominiums in New York City, a US$3.5-million home in California and 31 properties in Arizona, expected to be worth a total of US$40 million by 2023.
 Its corporate and financial structures mean that the church is protected against litigation which demands large payouts to plaintiffs.